PRIYA: A New Suite of Lyman-alpha Forest Simulations for Cosmology: Simulations

 AGN thermal feedback energy is implemented by depositing a fraction, $\epsilon_{AGN}$, of the available radiative energy for the AGN into the gas.
 We assume an accretion disk with a mass-to-light conversion efficiency of $0.1$, so that the AGN thermal energy is \cite{Shakura:1973}

 At high redshift, $z > 2$, most AGN feedback models are not efficient at removing gas from a halo, as there are few SMBHs in the low accretion regime necessary to induce kinetic mode feedback.
 However, the \Lya~forest is sensitive to the gas temperature, and may be affected by gas heating around halos.
-Our test $25$ Mpc/h box simulations indeed showed some impact on the \Lya~forest flux power spectrum.
+Our test $25$ Mpc/h box simulations indeed showed some impact on the \Lya~forest flux power spectrum at $z=2.2$.
 We thus vary $\epsilon_{AGN}$ from $0.03 - 0.07$, around the fiducial \astrid~value of $0.05$ \cite{Ni:2022}.
 Section~\ref{sec:agnresult} shows, however, that in the larger boxes of our simulation suite, variations in $\epsilon_{AGN}$ have little impact on the \Lya~forest flux power spectrum.
-The effect in our test suite was due to sample variance in the small boxes.
+The effect in our test suite was due to sample variance in the small boxes, and because the boxes were too small to model the large-scale interaction of AGN with their environment.